Estimated reading time: 4 minutes

 Walk the floor and mingle at trade shows.

 This will only apply if you have enough people at your booth to talk to prospects.
 If this is the case, take turns walking the floor to meet with potential vendors, partners, and customers.
 Doing this allows you to see what your competitors promote at their booths and discover new products, services, and trends that might benefit your small business.
-Remember that you are the face of your business, so act professional and be friendly.
+Remember that you are the face of your business, so act professionally and be friendly.

 Follow up with your leads.